 In this Client Authorisation, capitalised terms have the meaning set out below:

+Australian Consular Office Witness means a person listed in section 3 of the Consular Fees Act 1955 (Cth).

 Batch Authority means an authority for the Representative to act for the Client in a batch of Conveyancing Transactions details of which are attached to this Client Authorisation.

 Capacity means the role of the signatory (for example an attorney or a director of a company).